olvaffe/olv-notes/tools/services/cups.md

 - <https://github.com/OpenPrinting/cups-filters>
   - cups components that apple did not need
   - backends: `beh`, `driverless`, `parallel`, `serial`
+    - `driverless` only supports ipp device discovery
+      - it invokes `ippfind` to discover real ipp devices
+      - remote cups queues are emulated ipp devices and are ignored
+        - they advertise `printer-type` in their dns-sd records
+        - `ippfind` is asked to skip them
   - drivers: `driverless`
+    - `driverless` generates a ppd from any ipp device
+      - unlike `everhwhere`, which only supports ipp everywhere devices
   - filters: many, but the relevant ones are `pdftopdf` and `pdftoraster`
     - that is, modern cups takes pdfs and outputs one of the standard PDLs using `pdftopdf`, or `pdftoraster` followed by `rastertopwg`